Educational Technology

 Supported Technologies

-Currently, the University of Guelph has four supported educational technologies:
+Currently, the University of Guelph has four supported educational technologies (and one [PEAR] that will be phased out after F26):

-- The institution learning management system (LMS) powered by D2L Brightspace
+• The institution's learning management system (LMS) powered by D2L Brightspace

 More information on these educational technologies can be found on the School of Continuing Studies’ Documentation & Support site under Supported Teaching and Learning Technologies.

-In addition to the supported educational technologies listed above, other supported technologies such as: MS Teams, Zoom, MS Forms, etc., may also be leveraged in some cases for teaching and learning.
+In addition to the supported educational technologies listed above, other centrally supported technologies such as: MS Teams, Zoom, MS Forms, etc., may also be leveraged for teaching and learning.
 Please contact the ITS team for more information on these options.

 If you are interested in learning more about Generative AI in teaching and learning